Skip to main content

 About

-The Eminence in Shadow: Master of Garden is a single player and multiplayer casual role playing game with fantasy, romance and comedy themes.
+The Eminence in Shadow: Master of Garden is a single player and multiplayer casual role playing game with fantasy, romance, comedy and anime themes.
 It was developed by Team CARAVAN and was released on August 28, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews